-In 1933, with nearly a quarter of the civilian labor force unemployed, newly inaugurated President Franklin Delano Roosevelt initiated the Civilian Conservation Corps (CCC), a touchstone effort in his New Deal program.
+In 1933, with nearly a quarter of the civilian labor force unemployed, newly inaugurated President Franklin Delano Roosevelt initiated the Civilian Conservation Corps (CCC), a cornerstone effort in his New Deal program.

 Under the direction of several governmental departments, including the Department of Labor, Agriculture, War, and Interior, the CCC recruited men from across the country to work in nature preservation and the creation of federal parks.
-While all camps operated under a military authority with army officers in command, regional styles dictated daily camp life, including segregated camps in the American South.
+While all the CCC camps where recruits lived operated under a military authority with army officers in command, regional styles dictated daily camp life, including segregated camps in the American South.
 By the program’s disbanding in 1942, nearly 4,000 camps across the United States had employed over three million Americans.

 In Wisconsin, the CCC established much of the Chequamegon-Nicolet National Forest, Devil’s Lake State Park, and Wyalusing State Park, as well as a number of smaller parks.
 In northern Wisconsin, much of the CCC’s work focused on reestablishing the forests that had been clear-cut by the logging industry in the late nineteenth and early twentieth century.

-Throughout its existence, the Corps employed over 92,000 young men (75,000 of whom were Wisconsinites) and paid out about $16.5 million dollars to enrollee dependents.
+Throughout its existence in Wisconsin, the Corps employed over 92,000 young men (75,000 of whom were Wisconsinites) and paid out about $16.5 million dollars to enrollee dependents.

 Camp 657, originally established in Fort Sheridan, Illinois, was in existence for almost the entire life span of the CCC program.
 The work to reestablish the camp in Wisconsin began in June 1933 with the arrival of 220 enrollees and officers at a site three miles west of Summit Lake in Langlade County.
 By late fall, the camp moved once again to Otter Lake in Elcho, marching in military formation from their tents at Summit Lake to the more permanent barracks in Elcho.

-In its first four years of operation, enrollees at Camp 657 worked at a feverish pace to construct a number of infrastructure projects in the county, including building and installing: 83 miles of truck trails; 12 miles of fire breaks; 23 miles of vehicular bridges; 235 miles of telephone lines; and, 15 toolboxes, 4 lookout towers, 2 lookout cabins for forest fire control and firefighting.
-Members of Camp 657 also planted 1,379 acres of trees and improved 485 acres of forestland, and were responsible for creating three acres of campgrounds and stocking streams and ponds with fish and improved conditions for wild game.
+In its first four years of operation, enrollees at Camp 657 worked at a feverish pace to construct a number of infrastructure projects in the county, including building and installing 83 miles of truck trails, 12 miles of fire breaks, 23 miles of vehicular bridges, 235 miles of telephone lines, 15 toolboxes, 4 lookout towers, and 2 lookout cabins for forest fire control and firefighting.
+Members of Camp 657 also planted 1,379 acres of trees and improved 485 acres of forestland and were responsible for creating three acres of campgrounds, stocking streams and ponds with fish, and improved conditions for wild game.

 By the early 1940s, with national economic conditions improving across most industries, the CCC began the gradual process of winding down its work.
 In 1940, Wisconsin had only twelve camps in operation, including Camp 657 in Elcho.
 Just one year later, with the United States’ entrance into World War II, the CCC ceased operations across the country.
 More than eighty years after the closing of the last CCC camp, however, hundreds of thousands of Wisconsinites still enjoy the work completed by the enrollees of the CCC camps across the state.